This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License

+PSSJ initially released journal issues twice a year in June and December.
 In 2021, PSSJ started to release quarterly issues: January, April, July, and October.
-The publication frequency will provide more opportunities to researchers to publish their scholarly works and strengthen our commitment to foster social science researches in the Philippines and beyond.
+The publication frequency will provide more opportunities for researchers to publish their scholarly works and strengthen our commitment to foster social science researches in the Philippines and beyond.

 On January 22, 2021, PSSJ has been accepted into DOAJ (Directory of Open Access Journals).
 Being indexed in DOAJ will enhance PSSJ's reputation and prominence, standard and best practice, funding and compliance, discoverability and visibility, and international coverage.
 Also, the journal was accepted and indexed in Crossref on February 22, 2021.
 Crossref is one of the official DOI registration agencies of the International DOI Foundation.
 The DOIs they generate for journal articles make the latter “easy to find, cite, link and assess”.

 The Philippine Social Science Journal has been accepted/included in the ASEAN Citation Index (ACI) beginning October 2021.
 ASEAN Citation Index (ACI) is a central regional database that was designed and set up to index all the bibliographic records and the citations of all quality ASEAN research outputs that appeared in the ASEAN scholarly journals.
 The member countries of the ACI are Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Phillippines, Singapore, Thailand, and Vietnam.